-Georgia’s research interests include the management of pain, particularly the prescription of opioid analgesics in the community, evidence surrounding polypharmacy (the taking of multiple drugs for multiple conditions, often in untested combinations) and methods to reduce unwarranted variation in commonly prescribed medications.
+Georgia’s research interests include the management of pain, particularly the prescription of opioid analgesics in the community, polypharmacy (the taking of multiple drugs for multiple conditions, often in untested combinations) and methods to reduce unwarranted variation in commonly prescribed medications.

 Follow Georgia on Twitter to keep up to date on her DPhil research and all things Women in STEM.

 I am financially support by the NHS National Institute of Health Research (NIHR) School for Primary Care Research (SPCR), the Naji Foundation and the Rotary Foundation to study for a Doctor of Philosophy (DPhil).
 I have no other COI to declare.